whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 Make sure that you are in your main directory.
 If you’re not sure where you are working right now, you can check your working directory with `getwd()`.
 If you are not in your main directory, run `setwd("????")` in the Console or Session -> Set Working Directory -> Choose Directory in the RStudio menu to set your working directory to the main directory.

-Once you are in your scripts directory, create a new R script with File -> New File -> R script, or use the +document icon at upper left.
+Once you are in your main directory, create a new R script with File -> New File -> R script, or use the +document icon at upper left.

 In case you need a little help with some of these steps, a link is provided with links back to the original lesson, if available.